LYuuss/Relevance-Of-Hyperparameter-In-Machine-Learning/README.md

 # Relevance-Of-Hyperparameter-In-Machine-Learning
-A design of experiment has been conducted to find the parameter that will produce the best model
+A design of experiment has been conducted to find the parameters that will produce the best model